findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 ### Use a Collimation Tool
 How do you know which screws on the Hyperstar to adjust or by how much?

-You use a collimation tool to get precise visual feedback of your progress.
-All tools that help you collimate a Hyperstar system use your main camera's sensor.
-You look at images (still, video, or a "live view") of a focussed star that use different methods to indicate in-collimation and out-of-collimation states, and include hints of which pair of push/pull screws to adjust.
+You use a collimation tool to look at images (still, video, or a "live view") of a focussed star that indicate in-collimation and out-of-collimation states, and include hints of which pair of push/pull screws to adjust.
+All collimation tools use your main camera's sensor.

 Your choice of collimation tool might include:
 - Metaguide